Taifin/urfin-bot-HSE-project/README.md

 Also, the source code, as 'Coming soon' section states, is a complete rubbish, because I was mostly focusing on making certain features work for at least somehow, not on making them good-looking.
 I hope you won't want to gouge out your eyes (because sometimes I do :') ).

+# Known issues

+* Not every command have fallback state, please, be careful with format.
+* `/add`: if bot has been shut down during `/add'ing` something, the next time you run it it will be waiting for finishing `/add'ing`
+* Locally, PostgreSQL does not see difference between capital and non-capital letters, so for sake of my panic I changed all username interactions into username.lower() interactions.
+As a result, users "Taifin" and "taifin" are actually the same for now